Traits of Successful Paralegals

 Once titled “legal assistants” or “legal secretaries” and considered only for clerical work, paralegals now have numerous career options with increasing levels of responsibility.

 Paralegals with experience, credentials and ambitious career goals can be promoted within their current organization, pursue new opportunities in different settings, and qualify for a higher pay scale.
-Law firms, corporations, and government agencies have identified the need for paralegal managers who are accountable for hiring, training and managing and a team of paralegals.
+Law firms, corporations, and government agencies have identified the need for paralegal managers who are accountable for hiring, training and managing a team of paralegals.

 Law School Hopefuls